enginmanap/limonEngine/docs/_posts/2026-03-24-Render-system-how-to.md

     - [Tag Matching Implementation](#tag-matching-implementation)
   - [Integration with Node Editor System](#integration-with-node-editor-system)

-When the work to have a configurable render pipeline started, it had 2 goals.
-1. More flexibility for rendering, by allowing different objects to be rendered by their own rules
-2. Better optimization through automatic calculations/heuristics

-In this blog post I will try to explain both.
----

 # Part 1: High-Level Rendering Pipeline - How to customize rendering